mbaily/fast_todo/README.md

 - Windows
   - Use the included PowerShell helper: `scripts/run_server_dev_windows.ps1`.
   - The script creates a Python virtual environment (by default in `.venv`), installs required packages from `requirements.txt` (or a sensible fallback), generates or loads a `SECRET_KEY`, optionally generates a self-signed certificate, and starts the server (uvicorn) on HTTPS.
-  - The script will also create a repository env file named `gpt5_fast_todo.env` containing a generated `SECRET_KEY` when one is not already present.
+  - The script will also create a repository env file named `fast_todo.env` containing a generated `SECRET_KEY` when one is not already present.
 That file is used for the JWT access token signing key.

   - Here are the steps in windows
 ```